aardappel/lobster/docs/source/language_reference.md

 Lobster is statically typed, and any variable, argument or vector element can be a value of one of the following types:

--   Scalar types:
+-   Scalar types (32 or 64 bit depending on the host architecture):

-    -   `int` : a 32bit signed integer.
+    -   `int` : a 32/64bit signed integer.
 Constructed using:

         -   integer constants : `123`